Mexidense/la-mar-sala-resort/README.md

 ## Description

-This exercise refers to the computer system of a holiday residence or resort.
+This exercise refers to a holiday residence or resort computer system.
 Regarding the software system, the resort has been decided to start with a new system.
 In the first stage, you'll focus to develop a booking management system to book rooms.

 After interviews, requirement inputs and researching about the resort domain.
 The resort domain has the following properties: